 The law professors and scholars say that DA Lacey should follow the lead of Gov. Newsom and several other jurisdictions that have issued moratoriums on capital punishment, which so often reaches a level that is unconstitutionally cruel and unusual.

-“A prosecutor’s job, first and foremost, is to seek justice and uphold the constitution,” the letter concludes.
+“A prosecutor’s job, first and foremost, is to seek justice and uphold the constitution,” the letter concluded.
 “By leading the nation in its use of the death penalty, the District Attorney’s office in Los Angeles violates its solemn oath.
 We call on the office to end the county’s experiment with the broken machinery of death.”